-You’ve been told that the printing capacity of your office isn’t sufficient, and that you need to order more printers to keep up with demand.
-Will you still place more orders for printers when your budget for office supplies is on the verge of maxing out?
-You would need to determine what portion of your budget for office supplies has already been spent, and if more can be spent without exceeding the budget?
+The printing capacity isn’t sufficient.
+You need to order more printers to keep up with demand.
+Will you place more orders for printers when your budget for office supplies is on the verge of maxing out?
+You’d need to determine what portion of your budget for office supplies has already been spent.
+Can you spend more without exceeding budget?

 The Story Behind The Spend

 Spend Visibility implies a visibility into the entire purchase cycle.
 For example, if your company hired a contractor, which employee — specifically — selected the contractor and agreed to the contractor’s quotes?
 Who in your own company approved the quote?
 Did someone in your company recommend making any changes to the contract?
-Spend Visibility implies a detailed, and organized system of records which traces the history of every order, right from its inception to the time money leaves the bank.
-It gives you the full story behind every dollar of spend — the knowledge of which is crucial to detect any fraud, or anomalous behavior within your company.
+Spend Visibility implies a detailed and organized system of records.
+It must trace the history of every order, right from its inception to the time money leaves the bank.
+It gives you the full story behind every dollar of spend, the knowledge of which is crucial to detect any fraud.

 There are several departments within your company; naturally, each department has its own needs.
 If your product development department used one recruiting agency to hire software developers, and your marketing agency used another, there might be some room for your company to save money.
 Using the same recruitment agency for both departments would mean funneling more business towards one recruiting agency — effectively, this would allow you to obtain a better deal from this agency, and save some money.
 So during the next quarter or fiscal year when your company is hiring, you could choose to go with one agency.